+"Trauma-informed" means an approach that involves an understanding of adverse childhood experiences and responding to symptoms of chronic interpersonal trauma and traumatic stress across the lifespan of an individual.
 A Trauma-Informed approach in the diversion system is one in which all diversion partners should recognize and respond to the impact of traumatic stress and apply a trauma-informed approach that is designed to meet the individual needs of each child.

-YRG Tribal Youth Diversion Programs must be based on trauma-informed interventions that incorporate historical trauma.
+Tribal Youth Diversion projects must be based on trauma-informed interventions that incorporate historical trauma.
 Historical trauma refers to a complex and reflective trauma exposure over time and across generations by a group of people who share an identity, affiliation or circumstance.

-Service Need Determination Tool
+Service Need Determination

-In screening potential program participants, service providers receiving funding under this grant must employ an approach that is culturally appropriate and has a tribal affiliation.
+In considering whether to provide diversion services to potential program participants, service providers receiving funding under this grant must use an approach that is trauma-informed, culturally relevant and developmental appropriate.
 Approaches could include, but are not limited to, surveys or interviews.
-Applicants must explain and justify their proposed approach.
+Applicants must thoroughly explain and justify their proposed approach for deciding which youth will be selected or chosen for program participation.
 Every applicant must identify some methodology for determining whether a potential program participant would benefit from services and, if so, which specific services each youth is best matched with.